Orson Mobley

-Orson Odell Mobley (born March 4, 1963) is a former professional American football tight end who played in the National Football League (NFL) for five seasons for the Denver Broncos after being drafted in the sixth round.
-He played in three Super Bowls, XXI, XXII, and XXIV and started in two of them.
-Mobley ran into problems with the league late in his career and was suspended for substance abuse violations.
+Orson Odell Mobley (born March 4, 1963) is an American former professional football player who was a tight end for five seasons with the Denver Broncos of the National Football League (NFL).
+He was selected in the sixth round of the 1986 NFL draft.
+Mobley played in three Super Bowls (XXI, XXII, XXIV), and started in two of them.
+He ran into problems with the league late in his career and was suspended for substance abuse violations.

 College career

 Mobley signed with Florida State University out of high school, then transferred from Florida State where he played football and baseball to Salem where he played both tight end and punter for Terry Bowden and starred along with future Florida State Head Coach Jimbo Fisher.
 Mobley won All-West Virginia Conference honors at Salem.

 Professional career

-Mobley was picked 151st in the 6th round of the 1986 NFL Draft by the Denver Broncos.
+Mobley was picked 151st overall pick in the sixth round of the 1986 NFL Draft by the Denver Broncos.
 He caught a career high 22 passes and averaged 15.1 yards per reception as a rookie.
 Mobley's blocking paved the way for Bobby Humphrey to run for consecutive 1,000 yard seasons.

 Mobley was named Bronco's Player of the Game after having 6 receptions for 55 yards vs. the Browns on November 13, 1988.
 He played in three Super Bowls.